Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: The Sigmoid-FTRL Design

-Another key aspect of the \ourdesign{} design is the introduction of an adaptive penalty term, $\eta_t$.
-The penalty term is set adaptively as $\eta_t = (T^{1/2} R_t^2)^{-1}$ where $R_t$ is the largest covariate norm seen so far.
+Another key aspect of the \ourdesign{} design is the introduction of an adaptive step size $\eta_t$.
+In the context of FTRL, the step size may be equivalently viewed as a penalty term.
+The penalty term is set adaptively as $\eta_t = (T^{1/2} R_t)^{-1}$ where $R_t$ is the largest covariate norm seen so far.
 The variable is initialized as $R_0 = 1$ and updated iteratively as $R_t = \maxf{ R_{t-1}, \norm{\xv_t} }$.
 From a theoretical point of view, the adaptively chosen penalty term $\eta_t$ ensures that the regularization appropriately scales with the magnitude of the covariates.
 From a practical point of view, the primary benefit of an adaptive penalty term $\eta_t$ is that the experimenter is not required to correctly specify the magnitude of the covariates a priori.
 In keeping with the conventions of online optimization, we define $\eta_{T+1} = \eta_T$.

 \ourdesign{} is computationally practical to implement.
 In particular, the number of arithmetic operations per iteration scales like $\bigO{d^3}$ and the total storage required for the algorithm is $\bigO{d^2}$.
 The dominant computational cost is solving the ridge regression.
 By maintaining and updating a few intermediate variables, the solution to the ridge regression may be obtained by solving a $d$-by-$d$ linear system, requiring $\bigO{d^3}$ arithmetic operations and $\bigO{d^2}$ storage.
 The estimated online squared residuals $\estores{t}{1}$ and $\estores{t}{0}$ can be updated using $\bigO{d}$ operations.
-The minimization required to obtain $p_t$ is convex and one-dimensional, so simple root finding algorithms may be used for this purpose.
+The minimization required to obtain $p_t$ is convex and one-dimensional, so simple root finding algorithms (e.g. bisection) may be used for this purpose.